Pilates Instructor Workshops & Courses

 This workshop is designed to help you learn techniques, gain understanding of how to perform a deeper stretch.
 Stretch Therapy is low impact, deep stretching of all the main muscles and muscle groups in the body.
 Stretching is progressive, beginning with simple pose often a standard stretch for a particular muscle, but these become more complex and compound over time.
 Stretching is a must when exercising.
 Better flexibility helps maximise your performance, increases blood flow to the muscles and decrease the chance of injuries with the increase range of motion in the joints.

-This workshop is designed for people who have less mobility but still wish to benefit from the Pilates Method.
+The Chair Based Pilates workshop is designed for people who have less mobility but still wish to benefit from the Pilates Method.
 As the name suggests, Chair Based Pilates is performed whilst sitting down.
-It is a series of movements, stretches and exercises that allow someone who is less mobile the opportunity to increase the heart rate and exercise limbs without bearing their own weight.
-Because you are not 'on your feet' this can be an effective form of exercise for those with foot/ankle, knee or hip problems will find exercise performed on a chair invaluable.
+The workshop will delve into the series of movements, stretches and exercises that allow someone who is less mobile the opportunity to increase the heart rate and exercise body without bearing their own weight.
+Experience what it feels like not being 'on your feet' and how this can be an beneficial form of exercise.
+Those with feet/ankles, knees or hip problems will find exercise performed on a chair invaluable.

 Standing Pilates adapts many of the classic Pilates mat exercises to take them into the vertical plane.
 Doing Pilates exercises while standing adds the challenge of keeping ones balance as various moves shift weight and body placement over one or both legs.
 It also teaches the body/mind to re-pattern movement habits towards better alignment and efficiency; this is then reflected in performing daily tasks with greater ease.
 Learning to keep a neutral spine while standing, walking or bending is an example of taking Pilates alignment training into everyday life.